| A gas discharge tube is a bulb or

 If a gas-discharge tube is connected to a high-voltage DC source, or to an asymmetric (polarised) AC source (such as an induction coil), various structures will be seen in the glowing column depending on the gas pressure, the tube length, and the operating current.
 Not all of the possible phenomena will necessarily be visible at any one time, but in long tubes there will usually be found a low pressure (ca. 1% of atmospheric pressure or less) at which judicious adjustment of the current will cause the discharge to take on an appearance similar to that depicted below (the glow colour however depends on the type of gas).
 In some gases also (e.g., neon), the negative glow and the positive column merge and the Faraday dark space is indistinct.

-towards the cathode.
-Excitation of gas molecules to energy-states
+positive ions migrating towards the cathode.
+Excitation of gas

-from which they emit light on falling back to the ground-state
+molecules to energy-states from which they emit light on falling back

-depends on collisions with ions and electrons; and these charged
+to the ground-state depends on collisions with ions and electrons; and

-particles require a period of acceleration in the electric field
+these charged particles require a period of acceleration in the

-before they have sufficient energy to cause the required collisional
+electric field before they have sufficient energy to cause the required

-excitation.
-Also electron production occurs in waves, starting
+collisional excitation.
+Also electron production occurs in waves,

-the anode) as a result of collisions.
-Hence the various light
+as a result of collisions.
+Hence the various light and dark bands.

 The phenomena within the tube can be separated into two distinct groups: